Kosovo Ballet

-Kosovo Ballet was established in 1972.
+Kosovo Ballet is a dance company in Kosovo.
+It was established in 1972.
 Since its inception, there have been two main generations of the company.
 They are known as the "First Generation" and the "Second Generation", which is also known as the new generation.
 The First Generation refers to the founding members of Kosovo Ballet who performed with the company until its forced disbanding.
 The Second Generation refers to the group of dancers who trained under Ahmet Brahimaj to reform Kosovo Ballet following the Yugoslav Wars.